-This one of my favourite tricks for two reasons, firstly I love one footer’s as I think they are super stylish.
-Secondly they look quite technical, but in reality they are quite simple and very achievable for even an average kitesurfer.
+This is one of my favourite tricks for two reasons, firstly I love one footer’s as I think they are super stylish.
+Secondly they look quite technical, but in reality, they are quite simple and very achievable for even an average kitesurfer.

 The foot plant is all about timing.
 If you get everything lined up there’s a good chance you’ll get a nice stationary float to enable you to pop out your foot and plant that down on the beach or the water.

-I’m going to talk you through how I like to do the maneuver, highlighting elements you really need to focus on and the common mistakes that are made when attempting this trick.
+I’m going to talk you through how I like to do the manoeuvre, highlighting elements you really need to focus on and the common mistakes that are made when attempting this trick.

-Coming into the maneuver it’s all about timing.
+Coming into the manoeuvre it’s all about timing.

 You are trying to transfer as much of your forward momentum as possible, transferring that energy into your upwind carve and loading up the kite.